 Insufficient light can compromise safety.
 As a result, lighting designs often focus on light output.
 While light levels are important, poor distribution can create over lighting in some areas and dark patches in others.
-"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare," according to Eric Richman, senior research engineer at the U.S. Department of Energy's Pacific Northwest National Laboratory.
-"Moreover, security camera function depends on various lighting factors including uniformity, contrast, light color and intensity.
+"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare," according to Eric Richman, Senior Research Engineer at the U.S. Department of Energy.
+"Moreover, security camera function depends on various lighting factors including uniformity, contrast, light color, and intensity.
 No one type of lighting will be best in all situations."
-(Lo Bosco 2012)

 A foot-candle is a commonly used measure for the amount of light in a space.
 A study conducted by the Lighting Research Center at the Rensselaer Polytechnic Institute found that individuals felt safe and secure at one foot-candle; anything more did not improve their impressions.

 Good lighting design integrates the most effective light sources with proper height and location to obtain the best coverage.
 The Illuminating Engineering Society, a leading authority on lighting design, outlines the most important considerations for effective safety and security lighting: